MERCYGATUNE/plp-practice/README.md

 Quotient: 5.0
 ```

-## 🛠️ Future Enhancements
-- [ ] Add division by zero protection
-- [ ] Include exponentiation operation
-- [ ] Implement a history feature
-- [ ] Add unit tests
-- [ ] Create GUI version

 ## 🤝 Contributing
 We welcome contributions!
 Please fork the repository and create a pull request with your improvements.

 ## 📜 License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the(LICENSE) file for details.

 ## 📧 Contact
 For questions or suggestions, please contact.